MathiasV-immalle/SAP_DEV_EINDWERK_FIORI/README.md

 ### Delete

-When the "Delete"-button is clicked, the status of the selected object will be changed to "Obsolete".
+When the "Delete"-button is clicked, the status of the selected product will be changed to "Obsolete".